 Next, take the other four 11.5″ lengths of PVC and glue an end cap to each piece (one per 11.5″ PVC piece).

-Taking the last two 11.5″ pieces (have caps), attach them to the 3-way fitting with no threaded ends.
-Again the pieces will be opposite each other on the fitting.
-Then glue the last 2.5″ pieces onto the other open end of the fitting.
+Taking the last two 11.5″ pieces (with caps), attach them to the 3-way fitting with no threaded ends.
+Again, the pieces will be opposite each other on the fitting.
+Then, glue the last 2.5″ pieces onto the other open end of the fitting.

-After glue one open end of a 3-way fitting that has a sprinkler attached, to the 2.5″ piece.
-Adjust the sprinkler fitting so that the sprinkler will be straight, the two PVC pieces from the 4-way fitting are the supports of the sprinkler and they will be flat on the ground.
-Will look something like this.
+After, glue one open end of a 3-way fitting that has a sprinkler attached, to the 2.5″ piece.
+Adjust the sprinkler fitting so that the sprinkler will be straight.

-TIP: Remember the glue dries quickly so adjust the fitting quickly.
+TIP: Remember the glue dries fast so adjust the fitting quickly.